gretatuckute/ClosedLoop/README.md

 The system can easily be adapted for various visual paradigms (see **Stimuli**).

 ## Running the system
+1) Set up experimental and recording options and parameters in *settings.py*.
-1)	Start recording using the EEG equipment (we used [Enobio 32](https://www.neuroelectrics.com/products/enobio/)).
+2) Start recording using the EEG equipment (we used [Enobio 32](https://www.neuroelectrics.com/products/enobio/.
+The most widely used M/EGG hardware devices are supported though Lab Streaming Layer, LSL).
-2)	Start *runSystem.py* (the script will wait for initialization of step 3).
+3)	Start *runSystem.py* (the script will wait for initialization of step 3).
-3)	In a different terminal/console, start *runExperiment.py* (initializes the experimental script).
+4)	In a different terminal/console, start *runExperiment.py* (initializes the experimental script).

 Visualization of the major components of the system: